 - A unique WebID that acts as a single sign-on for all UM Web applications This is what you'll use to access the University's Online Services/myOleMiss, and your Ole Miss e-mail address.
 By signing in with your WebID on these sites you will be able to register for classes, check grades, and view your student information.
-It is also how you will log on to Blackboard, a Web-based course-management system used by many UM instructors. - An Ole Miss e-mail account This is automatically assigned.
-E-mail is the primary way the University faculty and staff contact students, so it is important to check it daily at go.olemiss.edu. - Easy network access The Grenada Campus building is equipped with wireless internet access.
-Contact the Distance Learning Technician to find out more. - UM-Grenada is equipped with computers available for student use in the UM-Grenada Student Services Center which includes six computers and a printing station.
-This room is only for UM students and student IDs will be checked periodically.
-Additional computers and a printing station are available in the HCC library. - Printing costs 10-cents per page.
-Instructions on how to login with your WebID and print are posted.
-Printing fees are billed to your Bursar account monthly, listed as "Grenada Printing Charges." - Vendor Discounts Several hardware and software vendors have agreements with the University to offer select products at discounted prices for students.
-See olemiss.edu/computers. - Ole Miss Online Storage Box and Google Drive Use your WebID to log into Box from the Ole Miss home page or box.olemiss.edu.
+It is also how you will log on to Blackboard, a Web-based course-management system used by many UM instructors. - An Ole Miss e-mail account

+This is automatically assigned.
+E-mail is the primary way the University faculty and staff contact students, so it is important to check it daily at go.olemiss.edu.

+• Easy network access

+UM-Booneville Hargett Hall and Holliday Hall are equipped with wireless internet access.
+Use your myOleMiss login and password to access the secured Ole Miss Booneville network.

+• Vendor Discounts

+Several hardware and software vendors have agreements with the University to offer select products at discounted prices for students.
+See olemiss.edu/computers.

+Ole Miss Online Storage - Box and Google Drive Use your WebID to log into Box from the Ole Miss home page or box.olemiss.edu.
 Google Drive is linked through your Ole Miss e-mail account.
 This can be accessed at go.olemiss.edu.

+The Computer/Student Lounge

+The Computer/Student Lounge is located on the first floor of Hargett Hall Room 118.
+The student lounge is available to print school assignments.
+Prints are 10-cents per page and printing is done with the Pharos pay printer.
+Printing charges are added to the student's Bursar account.
+There are 3 computers in the student lounge area for students to use for homework and to check their Ole Miss e-mail account.
+To ensure that it is not lost, please back-up all of your work to a flash drive.
+Also, be sure to e-mail a copy of the work to yourself or upload it to a cloud storage site such as Google Drive or UM Box.

+- If you eat or drink in the lounge be sure to clean up behind yourself. - The lounge should be returned to its original state after use. - Be sure to log out of your accounts. - Due to limited bandwidth on our wireless network, please keep your internet use to school related tasks, especially when streaming audio or video content from sites such as YouTube, Hulu, Netflix, and Facebook.

+Testing Lab

+The computer lab is located in the main office of Hargett Hall and available to UM-Booneville students ONLY when they are not in use for testing.
+Coordinate with Kim Gray to eliminate any scheduling conflicts.

+- Please do not eat or drink in the testing lab. - The lab should be returned to its original state after use. - Due to limited bandwidth on our wireless network, please keep your internet use to school related tasks, especially when streaming audio or video content from sites such as YouTube, Hulu, Netflix, and Facebook.

-UM-Grenada Student Services
+UM-Booneville Student Services

-For more information, please contact LaTonya Pittman, UM-Grenada Coordinator of Student Services at lspittma@olemiss.edu or (662) 227-2391.
+For more information, contact Kim Gray, Coordinator of Student Services at kimgray@olemiss.edu, (662) 720-7781.